-Melissa L. Bradley has more than 20 years of entrepreneurship, investment and leadership experience.
-She is Director, Sustainable Entrepreneurship and Innovation, Kogod School of Business at American University.
-Melissa also serves as a faculty advisor for the Social Venture Lab and runs experiential learning opportunities for students across the entire University.
+Melissa L. Bradley has more than 20 years of entrepreneurship, investment, and leadership experience.
+She is currently Co-Founder of Ureeka, which helps small businesses build their roadmap to growth.
+She has also served as Director, Sustainable Entrepreneurship and Innovation, at the Kogod School of Business at American University.
+Melissa has served as a faculty advisor for the Social Venture Lab and runs experiential learning opportunities for students across the entire University.
 Previously Melissa served as a political appointee at the Corporation for National Service (CNCS).
 Her most recent role was as Acting Director of the Social Innovation Fund (SIF), a White House Initiative and program of CNCS.
 Prior to this role, Melissa served as Chief Strategy Officer at the Corporation for National and Community Service (CNCS).
 During her tenure at CNCS, Melissa was detailed to the Department of Education to continue her work in support of the President’s My Brother’s Keeper Initiative.
 Before joining CNCS, Melissa served as Chief Executive Officer of Tides, a network of entities committed to helping donors and doers create a better world.
 Melissa’s corporate experience includes her role as Director of Investment Services at CIT GAP Funds and Vice President at UBS in the Private Client Group.
 Melissa’s educational background includes graduation from Georgetown University in 1989 with a bachelor’s of science degree in Finance from the School of Business, and a master’s degree in Business Administration in Marketing from American University in 1993.
 (Watch Melissa’s CASE Chat here)

 Juan Pablo Cappello is a well-known entrepreneur and is deeply involved in supporting venture capital and impact investing in Latin America.
 In the past few years he has co-founded www.idea.me, the leading Latin America crowdfunding site; www.thelabmiami.com, a 10,000 sq.ft. campus for creative entrepreneurs in the Wynwood Art’s district in Miami; and www.melaartisans.com, a leading retail site that promotes a sustainable livelihood for artisans in India by providing a customer base for their handmade products.
 Juan Pablo was a partner in and a director of Patagon.com, which was sold to Banco Santander for a transaction value of over US$750 million, and currently runs a law firm he founded, Private Advising Group.
 Juan Pablo, a Duke University alumnus, was named one of the “Most Influential Hispanics” by Poder magazine in the areas of science and technology and was selected as a “Top 50 Entrepreneur” by Business Leader magazine.
 Juan Pablo serves on the Advisory Committee of the John S. & James L. Knight Foundation.
 He is also a GAB member of Endeavor.org and a member of the Legal Committee of the Latin American Venture Capital Association.